 It is a variant of Lasso that specific linear model. in this case, there are 18 continuous effects, that is, X1-X18 and 3 CLASS variables, X1-X3.
 It has multiple degree of freedom.
 This paper was selected to stopped by the specified number of 20 steps.
 In Lasso selection, there are multiple parameters that can split into their constituent parameters.
-In this paper the spline effect has a couple of parameters by default and each of the three CLASS effects has 4 parameters.
+In this paper the spline effect has a couple of parameters by default and each of the three CLASS effects have four parameters.
 The mode had a total of 6727 parameters.
 In "LASSO Selection Summary" the standardized coefficients of all the effects selected as a couple of steps of the LASSO method, which plotted as a function since we specified CHOOSE=SBC to pick the best model, the SBC value for the model at every step is also shown in the following figure.
 The number of effects is Step 20.
-Thus, the model at this step is selected, it is possible that the resulting in 21 selected effects, which is noted that SBC= $2n \ln (ACL(\tau)) + p \ln (n)$, $ACL(\tau)$, (Average check loss); $ACL(\tau) = D(\tau) / n$.
-Table 3 depicted the Elastic net selections: The smallest CVEXPRESS score.
+Thus, the model at this step is selected, it is possible that the resulting in 21 selected effects, which is noted that SBC= $2n \ln (ACL(\tau)) + p \ln (n)$ , $ACL(\tau)$ , (Average check loss); $ACL(\tau) = D(\tau) / n$ .
+In Table 3, the Elastic net selection is displayed: The smallest CVEXPRESS score.

-In LASSO selection, we can choose the multiple parameters to split into them constitute parameters and the spline has a couple of parameters by defaulting.
-In this case, in the three CLASS effects X3 has 13 parameters, three parameters for X1, one parameter for X2, as well as
+In LASSO selection, we can choose the multiple parameters to split into them constitute parameters and the spline have a couple of parameters by defaulting.
+In this case, in the three

-X15X17.
+CLASS effects X3 has 13 parameters, three parameters for X1, one parameter for X2, as well as X15\X17.
 To build the best a group of the continuous effects to use a collection effect, the author applied GROUP LASSO procedure.
 Group Lasso selection is not split by default.
 In the following table contained 27 effects and 223 parameters effects.
 Also, it exhibited the standardized coefficients of all the effects selected at some step of the group Lasso method, plotted as a function of the step number.
 In this plot, the CHOOSE=SBC option is selected the model at step 16 is the minimum value of the SBC, the resulting model contains the 4 effects with all the true ones, and 89 parameters.

-Figure 3 are a spline effect and classification effects.
-Figure 4 is to construct a group of the three of the continuous effects.
-The RHO=0.8 option specifies the value of ρ for determining the regularization parameter $\lambda = \rho^i$ as the i th step of the group Lasso selection process, the figure displayed a finer coefficient progression.
+Figure 3 is a spline effect and classification effects.
+In Figure 4 a group of the three of the continuous effects are constructed.
+The RHO=0.8 option specifies the value of $\rho$ for determining the regularization parameter $\lambda = \rho^i$ as the i th step of the group Lasso selection process, the figure displayed a finer coefficient progression.
 The group Lasso method add or drop more than one effect.
-Clearly in the following figure 5, Step7, Step 13, and Step 18 each added two effects to the model.
+Clearly in figure 5, Step 7, Step 13, and Step 18 each added two effects to the model.
 Simple selection breaks down since group Lasso does not accept a piecewise linear constant solution path for a regular Lasso.

-Figure 6 displays signification interaction between X11 and X13; in Figure 7 cross validation details suggest that there are strong interactions between X10 and X11; Figure 8 shows non-monotone increasing, which is the sequence of entry p-values at each step and stopping when all candidate entering effects are not significant at the prespecified SLE value doe not guarantee that.
+In Figure 6. the interaction between X11 and X13; in Figure 7 cross validation details suggest that there are strong interactions between X10 and X11; in Figure 8 non-monotone is increasing, which is the sequence of entry p-values at each step and stopping when all candidate entering effects are not significant at the prespecified SLE value doe not guarantee that.